 ARTICLE VIII.
 VACANCIES IN OFFICE

 Section 1.
-In the event of a vacancy in the office of Governor, Governor-elect, the vacancy for the unexpired term shall be filled by two-thirds (2/3) vote of the District Board from among the qualified past Governors, current or past Lieutenant Governors, or current or past Trustees.
+In the event of a vacancy in the office of Governor, or Governor-elect, the vacancy for the unexpired term shall be filled by two-thirds (2/3) vote of the District Board from among the qualified past Governors, current or past Lieutenant Governors, or current or past Trustees.

 Section 2.
 In the event of a vacancy in the office of Immediate Past Governor, the qualified member who served as Governor most recently prior to the Immediate Past Governor who is willing and able shall automatically become the Immediate Past Governor.